CHLD 144: Health, Safety and Nutrition for Young Children

 Course Objectives

-- Plan economical and nutritious meals and snacks based on the age and individual needs of children.
+- Apply the recommendations for children's nutrition to the development of healthy and economical meals and snacks based on the age and individual needs of children.

 Major Course Content